aws/aws-cdk-go/awscdk/awsec2/README.md

 > `cdk.context.json`, or use the `cdk context` command.
 For more information, see
 > [Runtime Context](https://docs.aws.amazon.com/cdk/latest/guide/context.html) in the CDK
 > developer guide.
 >
+> To customize the cache key, use the `additionalCacheKey` parameter.
+> This allows you to have multiple lookups with the same parameters
+> cache their values separately.
+This can be useful if you want to
+> scope the context variable to a construct (ie, using `additionalCacheKey: this.node.path`),
+> so that if the value in the cache needs to be updated, it does not need to be updated
+> for all constructs at the same time.
+>
 > `MachineImage.genericLinux()`, `MachineImage.genericWindows()` will use `CfnMapping` in
 > an agnostic stack.